30 unmissable Thailand family holiday ideas

 Do a home stay

 We love to get an insight into local life and one of the best ways to do this is to arrange a homestay in your host country.
-Thailand has lots of opportunities like this and Responsible Thailand has put together a useful guide to some of the country’s best options.
+Thailand has lots of opportunities like this.
 Remember some places will call themselves a homestay even though they’re more of a guesthouse where you won’t necessarily interact with local people.
 A true homestay is one where you stay with a local family in their own home and have the chance to learn about each other’s way of life.

 Another option could be to do a Home Exchange in Thailand.
 With Home Exchange, you don’t normally stay in the house alongside the host family, but you will be staying in their home, so it’s still a good way to experience a more local way of life than, say, staying in a resort.
 See our guide to Home Exchange.